Meet Jay Image 12.12.24 PM.png

 That’s where I come in.

-Who I am is influenced by the professional experiences I’ve had—everything from teaching yoga, working with adjudicated youth in wilderness therapy programs, being a rock climbing guide and a rites of passage guide and working with thousands of people around the world as a somatic coach and corporate trainer.
+Who I am is influenced by the professional experiences I’ve had—everything from teaching yoga, working with adjudicated youth in wilderness therapy programs, being a rock climbing guide and a rites of passage guide, and working with thousands of people around the world as a somatic coach and corporate trainer.

 Who I am is also influenced by my commitment to my own continual learning and growth, which I’ve sought through over two decades of practicing yoga and meditation and working with therapists and coaches, and a lifetime of reading anything I can get my hands on.
 Most recently I’ve found the greatest sense of freedom, joy and a connection to something true in myself through a passion for riding motorcycles.

 Whoever you are and no matter what you’re searching for personally or professionally, I suspect you’ve figured out by now that getting it isn’t solely a cerebral activity.
 If it were, you would have already aced it.
-Because I suspect you’re smart and sensitive and, despite being mostly happy with your life, you have some ways that you continually feel tripped up from the inside out despite years of mindfulness practices or therapy, or both.
+Because you’re smart and sensitive and, despite being mostly happy with your life, you have some ways that you continually feel tripped up from the inside out despite years of mindfulness practices or therapy, or both.

 The good news is you do have the internal resources you need to be who you are and to have a life and work that feels true to you.